mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

     If application software wishes to make security decisions based upon the assumption that localhost names resolve to loopback addresses (e.g. if it wishes to ensure that a context meets the requirements laid out in
-    {{SECURE-CONTEXTS}}), then it SHOULD avoid relying upon name resolution APIs, instead performing the resolution itself.
-If such software chooses to rely on name resolution APIs, it MUST verify that the resulting IP address is a loopback address before making a decision about its security properties.
+    {{SECURE-CONTEXTS}}), then it MUST directly translate localhost names to a loopback address, and MUST NOT rely upon name resolution APIs to do so.

-    In any event, application software MUST NOT use a searchlist to resolve a localhost name.
-That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as
+    Application software MUST NOT use a searchlist to resolve a localhost name.
-    `subdomain.localhost.example.com`.
+    That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.

 3. Name resolution APIs and libraries MUST recognize localhost names as special, and MUST always return an appropriate IP loopback address for